alexkarezin/jabref-wiki/Minutes.md

 # Next TelCo
+- [ ] Issues at koppor/jabref create another issue repo.
+I think one tracker is enough and issues are important or not.
 - [ ] Look-and-Feel: Use Metal for Linux as default because other LaF fail when used with openjdk?
 - [ ] Use nullity annotations from IntelliJ IDEA to have less annoying NPE bug reports.
 IDEA can automatically set @NotNull and @Nullable annotations throughout the code and then analyse the code to see any violations of the contracts.
 Downside: adding dependency to IntelliJ annotations...
 - [ ] Should we add [Objects.requireNonNull](https://docs.oracle.com/javase/8/docs/api/java/util/Objects.html#requireNonNull-T-) to the code howtos?